Thalaimai Seyalagam: Release

 It was announced in April 2022, by Radhika Sarathkumar that the series will be released on ZEE5.
 The first look Motion poster on 3 May 2024, The poster features a Kishore reading a newspaper which has a headline of his arrest and it also says that he has been accused of corruption and asks if the union government is responsible for this.

 The same day, first Teaser was released and the series was scheduled for a worldwide release on 17 May on ZEE5.
 It has also been dubbed in Telugu.

 Reception

 Abhinav Subramanian of The Times of India rated 2.5 out of 5 and stated that "Vasanthabalan’s efforts are evident in filming Thalaimai Seyalagam.
 However, the series struggles to find a balance between its promising premise and its flawed execution.
 It offers glimpses of interest and strong performances, but is hampered by predictable plot twists, stretched screenplay and moments of Tamil serial vibe."

-Divya Nair of Rediff.com rated 2/5 stars and suggested, "If you are looking for an average political thriller with good performances, Thalamai Seyalagam may interest you."
+Divya Nair of Rediff.com rated it 2/5 stars and suggested, "If you are looking for an average political thriller with good performances, Thalamai Seyalagam may interest you."